Visit Evora, a historical city in the Alentejo region of Portugal. This UNESCO World Heritage city is only 90 minutes from Lisbon.

 Evora has a great culinary scene.
 Restaurants, cafes, and wine bars at every turn!
 Visit Evora and be sure to bring your appetite!

-Here are some of the recommended restaurants in Evora:
+Here are some of the recommended restaurants in Evora that I tried:

-• Botequim da Mouraria – a tiny, unassuming bar-like restaurant that offers some of the tastiest traditional dishes.
-Address: 16 Rua de Mouraria
+• Botequim da Mouraria – a tiny, unassuming bar-like restaurant that offers some of the tastiest traditional dishes 📍16 Rua de Mouraria

 • Dom Joaquim – a Michelin-star restaurant located next to Porta de Serpa Pinto, one of the access gates to the historic centre of Évora.
-Expect to find traditional regional dishes and wine.
-Address: 6 Rua dos Penedos
+Expect to find traditional regional dishes and wine 📍6 Rua dos Penedos

-• Fialho – a long-standing restaurant tucked away off a side street offering traditional dishes.
-Address: 14 Travessa Mascarenhas
+• Fialho – a long-standing restaurant tucked away off a side street offering traditional dishes 📍14 Travessa Mascarenhas

-• Origens – a Michelin-star restaurant tucked away down a quiet narrow street in Evora’s historic centre.
-Address: 10 Rua de Burgos
+• Origens – a Michelin-star restaurant tucked away down a quiet narrow street in Evora’s historic centre 📍10 Rua de Burgos

 Venture down the tiny alleyways, you’ll find window bake shops where you can buy these traditional custard treats.
 Let your nose be your guide.

 The Alentejo region of Portugal is often referred to as the new Tuscany.
-A pastoral landscape, full of olive and cork trees, vineyards, and wheat fields.
+It’s a sublime rural landscape, full of olive and cork trees, vineyards, and wheat fields.

 It’s rustic, traditional, and not touristy- yet!
-The villages are authentic.
+The beautiful villages are authentic.
 The food is farm-to-table.
 And, it’s a peaceful getaway.
-But it’s also a great starting point for your Evora road trip.

-If you are wanting to explore the Alentejo region in Portugal here is some day trips from Evora:
+If you want to explore the Alentejo region in Portugal here are some day trips from Evora:

 • Arraiolos to Evora – 20 minutes